klforthwind/blog-rest-api/posts/node-express.md

 ```
 This will send the message to the browser if anyone tries to reach it with a get request.
 Each app call has a request and a response.
 The response parameter is used to send data to the client, and the request parameter is used to get more information from the link.

-The following code can be reached at ip_address:portNumber/dragon with a POST request, not a GET request:
+The following code can be reached at ip\_address:portNumber/dragon with a POST request, not a GET request:
 ```js
 app.post("/dragon", (req, res) => {
     res.send(`You have reached the dragon`);
 });
 ```
-The following code can be reached at ip_address:portNumber/wolf with any type of HTTP request:
+The following code can be reached at ip\_address:portNumber/wolf with any type of HTTP request:
 ```js
 app.use("/wolf", (req, res) => {
     res.send(`You have reached the wolf`);
 });
 ```
-The following code can be reached at ip_address:portNumber/monkey with a GET request, but if you access ip_address:portNumber/monkey?name=ANYTHING, it will say \"This is an ANYTHING Api\":
+The following code can be reached at ip\_address:portNumber/monkey with a GET request, but if you access ip\_address:portNumber/monkey?name=ANYTHING, it will say "This is an ANYTHING Api":
 ```js
 app.get("/monkey", (req, res) => {
     res.send(`This is an ${req.query.name} Api!`);
 });
 ```
-The following code can be reached at ip_address:portNumber/cat/ANYTHING with a GET request, and it will use the ANYTHING as the name parameter.
+The following code can be reached at ip\_address:portNumber/cat/ANYTHING with a GET request, and it will use the ANYTHING as the name parameter.
 If ANYTHING is not provided, the following code will not be get, and you will need an app.get("/cat/") function:
 ```js
 app.get("/cat/:name", (req, res) => {
     res.send(`This is an ${req.params.name} Api!`);
 });
 ```
 The following code had a typo when wrote, but I believe is important to know.
-You can access the following at ip_addres:4000/lemurANYTHING, and it will print out successfully.
+You can access the following at ip\_addres:4000/lemurANYTHING, and it will print out successfully.
 If ANYTHING is not provided, the GET request will be unsuccessful:
 ```js
 app.get("/lemur:name", (req, res) => {
     res.send(`This is an ${req.params.name} Api!`);